In industrial plants, electrical power issues are pretty common. Current harmonics, voltage unbalance, and current unbalance some of them.

 - Again, record the current across all lines in the new position

-- For every three rotations, calculate the average value of current.
+- For every three rotations, calculate the average value of the current.
 Observe the power line/motor lead combination that shows the maximum deviation from the average current.

 - Finally, compare all three power lines with the most current deviations.
 If the combination always has the same motor lead, the problem is with the motor.
 On the other hand, the same power line in combination indicates a problem with the power supply.